A Review of the Technivorm Moccamaster Review: The KBGT Drip Coffee Maker

 The Moccamaster has an elongated water transfer pipe ending in a 9-holed showerhead that fully saturates the coffee bed.
 This means that all of your coffee grounds are extracted at the same rate, leading to a cup of balanced, delicious coffee.

-The Moccamaster makes about 40-oz of brewed coffee (the equivalent of five 8-oz cups), so don’t be fooled by the “10-cup” moniker.
-The brew basket has a lever which lets you slow down the drip if you’re just brewing half a pot, or even stop it completely.
+The Moccamaster makes about 1.25 litres of brewed coffee (the equivalent of five 250 ml cups), so don’t be fooled by the “10-cup” moniker.
+The brew basket has an automatic drip stop.
 If you want to pour yourself a cup of coffee before the brewing process is over, you can simply pull the carafe out, and the machine will pause its operation.

 Ease Of Use – 5/5